Join me, Taro Kodama, on the koi hunt in Niigata

 You see, explore and experience places and people you have only read about in books.
 When I met “celebrities” like Mr. Isa, Mr. Igarashi, and Mr. Hirasawa (Marudo), it was like being at the Oscar’s in Hollywood, only better!
 And go with Taro!
 He knows them all, and they all know him, which makes things go quite smoothly.
 I could have stayed for a month!

-Update: Travel with him on a Niigata adventure by reading his blogpost.Tony Malone—Chicago, IL
+Update: Travel with him on his 2018 Niigata adventure by reading his blogpost.Tony Malone—Chicago, IL

 “If you are in LOVE with koi like I am, then you have to go to Niigata with Taro!”